 Field rules affect the behavior of your forms as site visitors fill them out.
 For instance, show or hide certain fields as a user inputs information.

 Each plugin mentioned above supports field rule conditional statements.
-Both Gravity Forms and WPForms let you manage field rules while you are creating forms, whereas Ninja Forms and Caldera Forms let you manage them from a central hub.
+All of Gravity Forms, WPForms and Toolset Forms let you manage field rules while you are creating forms, whereas Ninja Forms and Caldera Forms let you manage them from a central hub.